trifectatechfoundation/trifectatech-website/content/blog/SIMD in zlib-rs (part 2): compare256.md

 This post shows a basic, but very effective, example of a custom SIMD implementation beating the compiler.
 Examples for other instruction sets (avx2, neon, wasm32) can be found in [compare256.rs](https://github.com/trifectatechfoundation/zlib-rs/blob/main/zlib-rs/src/deflate/compare256.rs).

 Next time: given our beautiful hand-crafted SIMD solutions, how do we efficiently pick the right one to use for the actual CPU we're running on?

+*Zlib-rs is part of Trifecta Tech Foundation's [Data compression initiative](/initiatives/data-compression).
+Please [contact us](/support) if you are interested in financially supporting zlib-rs.*